how to make almond meal

 peeling skin for blanching almonds step 4

-dry roasting blanched nuts to make almond meal
+dry roasting blanched nuts

-add almonds to blender
+add toasted almonds to grinder

-Almond flour is ready.
 Store in an air tight jar and refrigerate if you stay in a high humid climate.

 Related Recipes